sooiee/aluma-mental-health-project/README.md

 [Colour Palette ](<assets/images/Screenshot 2025-07-29 at 21.59.35.png>) created using [coolors](https://coolors.co/)
 This palette was chosen to provide a calm, cosy and enjoyable experience for users, especially when navigating through sensitive topics like mental health.
 ### IMAGERY
-Used a colour gradient image for the hero section which was created using [CSS Gradient](https://cssgradient.io/gradient-backgrounds/)
+* Used a colour gradient image for the hero section which was created using [CSS Gradient](https://cssgradient.io/gradient-backgrounds/)

-Images for card generated using DALL.E 3
+* Images for card generated using DALL.E 3
+* Used Linearity Curve to draw a [favicon](<assets/favicon/aluma-160.png>)

 ## FEATURES: